About the Journal

 Focus and Scope

 Hypothesis is an international peer-reviewed journal that provides a venue for original research and research-related content, including research studies and reflections on the process in order to encourage a broader, reflective conversation among MLA members, medical librarians, and librarians interested in research.
 There is no requirement to be an MLA or MLA Research Caucus member in order to submit manuscripts to the journal; however, the editors reserve the right to evaluate submission pertinence for our readers.

-Manuscripts are reviewed for possible publication and will be evaluated based on criteria suited to the type of content.
+Manuscripts are reviewed for possible publication and evaluated based on criteria suited to the type of content.
 Assuming that works submitted meet the criteria, they are published with the understanding that they have not been published elsewhere, including in online formats.
 As an exception, research or other content that has been presented at a conference will be accepted, with the requirement that authors add a note to that effect in the manuscript.
-For questions, please contact the editors at MLARSHypothesis@gmail.com.
+For questions, please contact the Editorial Team at email@example.com.

 Hypothesis is published by the Research Caucus of the Medical Library Association.
 This journal is hosted and supported by IUPUI University Library.